finc/vufind/bsz-grouping/README.md

 ### Enable this module with composer

-Add the following line to you `composer.json`:
+Add the following line to your `composer.json`:

     "finc/bsz-grouping": "@dev"